vizchallenge/vivrichards600.github.io/_posts/2014-11-20-wireframing-government-digital-service-govuk-pencil.md

 * open Pencil
 * within Pencil click on the 'My Stuff' tab
 * in the panel underneath the 'My Stuff' tab right click and select 'Import new private collection..'
-* navigate to the 'GOV UK Stencils 20112014.zip' which you downloaded and click 'Open'.
+* navigate to the 'GOV UK Stencils.zip' which you downloaded and click 'Open'.
 * when prompted to install the unsigned collection, click Install

 ![_config.yml]({{ site.baseurl }}/images/evolus-pencil.png)